For best experience please turn on javascript and use a modern browser!

 6

-This course focuses on the role of media in politics and its influence on the public.
+This course focuses on the role of media in politics, its influence on the public and how this is similar or different in various countries.
 You will learn about the interactions between the public, the media, and politics, and discuss issues related to voting behaviour, news media, and political campaigns.
-This module combines classical theories with recent literature to gain insight into the informative function of media in our democracy.
+This module combines classical theories with recent literature to gain insight into the informative function of media in political systems.

 • Qualitative Research